Our Mermaids Are Different

 - Warcraft has the Naga, the cursed elves so transformed at the Sundering.
 They don't have fish tails per se, but instead have serpentine lower bodies and can breathe underwater The multi-armed females are relatively cute as per normal, but males are far more draconian in apperance.

-- Kingdom of Loathing has the Mer-kin, a race of bastard merfolk who are hinted to worship a lovecraftian horror.
+- Kingdom of Loathing has the Mer-kin, a race of nasty, xenophobic merfolk who worship Lovecraftian horrors.